-1-1/2 tablespoons instant coffee granules or instant espresso powder
+1-1/2 tablespoons instant coffee granules or instant espresso

 1-1/2 tablespoons unsweetened cocoa powder